 To Be Agile, You Must Show Clarity of Vision

 Bill explains: “You can’t be agile unless you have a clear vision.
 It’s like you’re a sailor, and you’re heading somewhere on the sea.
 You better know where you’re going.
 When a storm hits, you better have a place you can point to that you know you’re trying to reach.
 That’s your vision . . . and if people are going to follow you, they have to have clarity about your vision and where you’re going.”
-Because then, when “you’re buffeted by the winds back and forth,” you are able to use “agility to stay on course.”
-But, you simply can’t do that unless “you have clarity about where you’re going.”
+Then, when “you’re buffeted by the winds back and forth,” you are able to use “agility to stay on course.”
+But, you can’t stay the course unless, “you have clarity about where you’re going.”

 Bill uses Mary Barra, the CEO of General Motors (GM) as an example of a leader who is exemplifying these principles.
-Rather than being in denial about the disruptions to the automotive industry and to the changing expectations of consumers due to climate change, Barra is leading with a precise and audacious vision.
+Rather than being in denial about the disruptions to the automotive industry and to the changing expectations of consumers due to climate change, Barra is leading with an audacious vision.
 Recently, she announced that GM, the world’s largest auto maker, plans to produce and sell only zero-emission automobiles by 2035 and that by 2040, their global operations will be carbon-neutral.
-Bill highlights that Barra is also envisioning the requirements of the coming decades, designing self-driving cars and other innovations so the company will not be left behind as the world changes rapidly.
-And she’s got the courage to follow through, despite some naysayers mocking her vision and deriding it as a PR stunt; because she shows confidence in her agile vision, Bill says, “everyone in GM, including the unions, are lined up behind her because they know she will lead them to a positive future.”
+Bill says that Barra is also envisioning the requirements of the coming decades, designing self-driving cars and other innovations so the company will not be left behind as the world changes rapidly.
+And she’s got the courage to follow through: Despite some naysayers mocking her vision and deriding it as a PR stunt, she shows confidence in her agile vision.
+Bill says, “everyone in GM, including the unions, are lined up behind her because they know she will lead them to a positive future.”

 Put People First by Leading with Listening

-For even more insights on authentic leadership, explore the full video recording of this summit session here, engage with our suite of written leadership resources here, or start your Blueprint journey by getting your signed copy of the book here.
+Enjoyed these insights?
+For even more on authentic leadership, explore the full video recording of this summit session here, engage with our suite of written leadership resources here, or start your Blueprint journey by getting your signed copy of the book here.

 Ready to step into your full leadership potential?
 Apply to our signature leadership development program, The BLUEPRINT Boot Camp by ConantLeadership, a 2-day leadership intensive offering elite level, highly interactive training with Doug Conant and a community of your leadership peers.
 Learn more about this premium tier of transformational leadership development here or set up a complimentary consultation call here.